alexrobertsonuk/ga4-for-content-designers/docs/exploration-setup.md

 Shared explorations cannot be edited by other users unless they duplicate them.

-## Reducing data sampling (GA4 360)
+## Handling sampled results (GA4 360)

+If sampling is indicated in an exploration (see Date ranges), results are based on a subset of data rather than the full dataset.

 In GA4 360 properties, sampling thresholds are higher and a detailed results option may be available.

-If sampling is indicated in an exploration:
+To view more complete results (if available):

 1. Select the sampling indicator in the top-right of the results panel.
-2. If available, choose the detailed results option.
+2. Choose the detailed results option.

 This may increase processing time.